psb/bucklescript.github.io/docs/browser-support-polyfills.md

 - `Int32.float_of_bits`
 - `Int32.bits_of_float`

-If you don't use these functions, you're fine.
-Otherwise, it'll be a runtime failure.
+If you do not use these functions then you are fine; otherwise, it will be a runtime failure.